mtoce/mtoce.github.io/_posts/2020-04-29-astros_scandal.md

 </table>
 </center>

-## A Closer Look at Precision & Recall with the Confusion Matrix
+## Precision, Recall and the Confusion Matrix

 The confusion matrix is a very useful tool for visualizing the recall and precision of a model.
 In this case of imbalanced classes, it makes understanding our model much easier.